 - Deciding between alternative treatment possibilities

-- Exploring family building alternatives including adoption, third-party reproduction (gamete donation, surrogacy), child-free lifestyle
+- Exploring family building alternatives including adoption, third-party reproduction (gamete donation, Surrogacy in India Cost), child-free lifestyle

 - Having difficulty communicating with your partner or if you have different ideas about what direction to take

 - Grieving the myriad losses typically with infertility or miscarriages

 GOALS OF INFERTILITY COUNSELING

 - The primary goal of infertility counseling is to help individuals and couples learn how to cope with the physical and emotional changes associated with infertility, as well as with the medical treatments that can be painful and intrusive.
 By teaching patients problem-solving strategies in a supportive environment, infertility counselors help people work through their grief, loss, guilt, shame, disappointment, anxiety, depression, isolation and other emotions.
 A good therapist can help sort out feelings, strengthen already present coping skills and develop new ones, and help couples maintain a positive and communicative relationship.